lhmouse/asteria/doc/standard-library.md

 ### `std.string.visual_length(text)`

-* Calculates the visual width of `text` which shall be a UTF-8 string.
+* Calculates the visual length of `text` which shall be a UTF-8 string.

-* Returns the visual width in columns.
+* Returns the visual length in columns.

 * Throws an exception if `text` is not a valid UTF-8 string, or contains non-printable characters.